Bang & Olufsen: Design

 B&O has a distinctive design appeal that Wired described as "quality media delivery via striking objects".
 Their work with radios and loudspeakers led them to value high-fidelity musical reproduction uninfluenced by technological limitations; in Danish Ærlig musikgengivelse, meaning "honest music reproduction".
 To this end, psychoacoustics was important to designing and testing B&O products.

 By 1960, B&O had begun its foray into global markets with star designers Henning Moldenhawer and Jacob Jensen, who designed 234 products for B&O from 1965 to 1985.
 B&O hires designers rather than directly employing them in the company.
 David Lewis, who became involved with B&O in 1965 then went on to design most of the company's products after 1980.
 In 1978, the Museum of Modern Art in New York City held an exhibition dedicated to Bang & Olufsen designs.
 It is known to give its designers a lot of free rein.
+Bang & Olufsen has also collaborated with contemporary designers, including Benjamin Hubert, Michael Anastassiades, and Cecilie Manz.

 It also has been debated that Apple's iPod design was inspired by B&O's BeoCom 6000, a wireless telephone designed by Henrik Sørig Thomsen with a wheel to scroll.